Kuldeepkumarchandel/ESP_IDF_PROJECT/esp-idf get started/README.md

 ## Troubleshooting

 - **Build Errors:** Ensure all dependencies are installed and environment variables are correctly set.
-- **Serial Port Issues:** Verify the port and ensure no other application is using it.
+- **Serial Port Issues:** Verify the port and ensure no other application uses it.
 - **Flashing Errors:** Place the ESP32 in flashing mode by holding the BOOT button if necessary.

 ---